Getting Started

 Do I need to send letters myself?

-On the Self Service plan, you copy the letter and submit it directly on the bureau's website or via certified mail.
+You copy the letter and submit it directly on the bureau's website or via certified mail.
 You can also use our USPS mail service ($2/letter) where we print and mail the dispute with trackable delivery confirmation.
-On the Autopilot plan, we handle all mailing automatically — up to 10 letters per month included.

 What if the bureau doesn't respond or denies my dispute?

 If a bureau denies your dispute, the next step is a Method of Verification letter demanding they explain exactly how they verified the item — this forces a more thorough reinvestigation.
 If they still fail to respond within 30 days, the item must be removed by law.
-On Self Service, Credit 800 includes escalation letter templates so you can send these yourself.
-On Autopilot, we detect denials and automatically generate and mail the escalation letter on your behalf.
+Credit 800 includes escalation letter templates so you can send these yourself.

 Does disputing items hurt my credit score?